How Much Does It Cost to Fill in a Pool in 2025?

 Vinyl

 The cost to remove a pool with a vinyl lining ranges from $3,000 to $10,000.
-Partial fills are typically only possible with vinyl pools if they have concrete frames and if an engineer approves the project.
+Partial fills are often only possible with vinyl pools if they have concrete frames and if an engineer approves the project.
 Other framing materials, such as aluminum or wood, necessitate a full removal.

 Concrete